Digital terrestrial television in the United Kingdom: The multiplexes

 In 2014, Ofcom decided to reallocate the frequency band used by COM7 and COM8 to make it available for mobile communications.
-This project, known as "700Mhz clearance", was intended to be complete by the second quarter of 2020; as of June 2020 the switch-off is largely complete but the remaining transmitter changes are postponed due to the COVID-19 pandemic.
+This project, known as "700 MHz clearance", was intended to be complete by the second quarter of 2020; as of June 2020 the switch-off is largely complete but the remaining transmitter changes are postponed due to the COVID-19 pandemic.
 Channels broadcast on the COM8 multiplex were cleared by Arqiva on 22 June 2020, with some services moving to broadcast from COM7 or PSB3.

 Use of multiplexing technology

 Each multiplex is an error-protected bitstream of 24, 27 or 40 megabits per second, which can be used for almost any combination of digitally-encoded video, audio and data.
 The DVB-T standard provides a multiplex service that can make trade-offs between the number of services and the picture and audio quality.